michaelwillis/virtual-playing-orchestra-ardour-template/readme.md

 Almost all audio busses are not shown by default, to hide most of the complexity.
 If you want to add plugins or otherwise adjust the audio output of a given section, each instrument section has a corresponding hidden audio bus, with the suffix "Bus" to distinguish it from the midi track.

+### Stage Presence

 Panning and stereo width are set on the hidden audio busses corresponding to each section.
 All of these busses are routed into four visible busses called "Row 1", "Row 2", "Row 3", and "Row 4".
+Each row is set up for different stage depth.
+Each has volume-adjusted routing to both the master bus and the concert hall reverb bus.
+Rows 1, 2, and 3 have delays before the reverb.

+For additional frontal stage presence, instruments in rows 1 and 2 each have a subtle amount of audio routed to individualized early reflection reverb busses.

 ### LinuxSampler Configuration